needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsMigrationGuide.md

 # Upgrading to the Addressables system
-This article details how to modify your existing Project to take advantage of Addressable Assets.
+This article details how to modify your existing project to take advantage of Addressable Assets.
 There are three traditional methods for referencing assets:

 * **[Direct References](#the-direct-reference-method)**: Add assets directly into components or Scenes, which the application loads automatically.
-* **[Resource Folders](#the-resource-folders-method)**: Add assets to your _Resource_ folder and load them by filename.
+* **[Resource Folders](#the-resource-folders-method)**: Add assets to your `Resource` folder and load them by filename.
-* **[Asset Bundles](#the-asset-bundles-method)**: Add assets to asset bundles, then load them with their dependencies by file path.
+* **[AssetBundles](#the-assetbundles-method)**: Add assets to AssetBundles, then load them with their dependencies by file path.

 ### The direct reference method
 To migrate from this approach, follow these steps: